law911012eqw/Todo/README.md

 # Todo
-Todo-it is an app that allows the user to manage task in an organizational method.
-To keep it simple, it is mainly focused on task-oriented users, or people who needs a tool to achieve their tasks/small goals with high feasibility which vary from each individual itself.
+Todo-it is an app that allows the user to manage task in an organizational approach.
+To keep it simple, it is mainly focused on task-oriented users, or people who needs a tool to achieve their tasks/small goals with high feasibility which vary from the individual itself.

 ### TODO features
 * Main Task Container